-Given these extensions, the performance of PINNs, (one-level) FBPINNs, and multilevel FBPINNs across a range of high frequency and multi-scale problems is investigated.
-Across all these tasks, we find that multilevel FBPINNs significantly outperform both PINNs and FBPINNs in terms of accuracy and computational cost.
-As expected in classical DDMs, we show that multilevel FBPINNs improve the scalability of FBPINNs when a large number of subdomains are used by aiding global communication between subdomains.
+Given these extensions, the performance of PINNs, (one-level) FBPINNs, and multilevel FBPINNs across a range of high frequency and multi-scale problems is investigated. \cor{We also compare multilevel FBPINNs to PINNs with Fourier input features \cite{Tancik2020, Wang2021d} and self-adaptive PINNs (SA-PINNs) \cite{McClenny2023}, which have both been shown to improve the accuracy of PINNs when solving multi-scale problems}.
+Across these tests, we find that multilevel FBPINNs significantly outperform PINNs in terms of accuracy and computational cost.
+Furthermore, as expected in classical DDMs, we show that multilevel FBPINNs improve the accuracy of FBPINNs when using large numbers of subdomains by aiding global communication between subdomains.

 The remainder of this work is structured as follows.
-In~\cref{sec:related_work}, we discuss related work on combining ML, PINNs, and DD, and in~\cref{sec:nns,sec:pinns}, we give a brief overview of neural networks and PINNs.
-Then, we define FBPINNs and extend them to multilevel FBPINNs in~\cref{sec:methods}.
+In~\cref{sec:related_work} we discuss related work on combining ML, PINNs, and DD, and in~\cref{sec:nns,sec:pinns} we give a brief overview of neural networks and PINNs.
+Then we define FBPINNs and extend them to multilevel FBPINNs in~\cref{sec:methods}.
 Our strong and weak scaling tests and corresponding numerical results on the performance of PINNs, FBPINNs, and multilevel FBPINNs across a range of high frequency and multi-scale problems are discussed in~\cref{sec:results}.
 Finally, in~\cref{sec:discussion}, we discuss the implications and limitations of our work and further research directions.